gbdev/pandocs/content/Interrupts.md

 disabling any further interrupts until the program re-enables them, typically by using the RETI instruction.
 2. The corresponding interrupt vector (see the IE and IF register descriptions [above](#ffff-ie-interrupt-enable-rw)) is called by the CPU.
-This is a regular call, exactly like what would be performed by a call instruction (the current PC is pushed on the stack and then set to the address of the interrupt vector).
+This is a regular call, exactly like what would be performed by a "call <vector>" instruction (the current PC is pushed on the stack and then set to the address of the interrupt vector).

 ### Manually Requesting/Discarding Interrupts